StanfordSpezi/SpeziQuestionnaire/README.md

 Contributions to this project are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/StanfordSpezi/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/StanfordSpezi/.github/blob/main/CODE_OF_CONDUCT.md) first.

+## Notices

+FHIR is a registered trademark of Health Level Seven International.

 ## License